 The IRS and the New York Department of Taxation and Finance remind taxpayers to be vigilant against scammers and identity thieves.

-1. Be wary of aggressive phone scams.
-Remember, the IRS and the New York Tax department will contact you by mail first and will never threaten you over the phone or demand payment be made through Moneygram, Western Union, or other wire-transfer services; or using Tunes, Greendot, or other cash or gift cards.
+Be wary of aggressive phone scams.
+Remember, the IRS and New York Tax Department will contact you by mail first and never threaten you over the phone or demand payment be made through Moneygram, Western Union, or other wire transfers; or using Tunes, Greendot, or other cash and gift cards.

-2. Avoid phishing scams.
-Taxpayers may receive emails with authentic-looking government logos that offer assistance in settling fake tax issues.
-The NYS Tax Department and IRS will never request personal or financial information be emailed.
+Avoid phishing scams.
+Taxpayers may receive e-mails with authentic-looking government logos that offer assistance in settling fake tax issues.
+The New York Tax Department and IRS will never request personal or financial information by e-mail.

-6. Review bank accounts and statements.
-Check your credit-card and banking statements regularly to spot any suspicious activity.
+Review bank accounts and statements.
+Check your credit card and banking statements regularly to spot any suspicious activity.

-8. Think before you post.
-The more information and photos you share via social media, including current and past addresses, or names of relatives, can provide scammers possible answers to your security questions or otherwise help them access your accounts.
+Think before you post.
+Information and photos you share with social media, including current and past addresses, or names of relatives, can provide scammers possible answers to your security questions or otherwise help them access your accounts.

 Barry Lisak is an IRS Enrolled Agent, meaning that he has passed special U.S. Treasury Department exams that qualify him to represent clients dealing with audits or tax-resolution cases.
 Any questions can be directed to him at (516) TAX-SAVE, or email@example.com.

 We depend on the support of readers like you to help keep our publication strong and independent.
 Join us.